wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

       * Verify the functionality by feeding in the Pulse wave for all possible input combinations.
 Take a screenshot of it.
   * The Logical effort is the ratio of a gate's input capacitance to an inverter's input capacitance, delivering the same output current.
 As mentioned in the slide, it can be measured from delay vs fanout plots.
 Let’s verify that here!
       * Build an inverter with an NMOS/PMOS length with 100nm, and NMOS width with 300nm and a PMOS width that satisfies the non-skewed inverter derived in problem 2.
-      * Use the 2-input NAND gates and 2-input NOR gates built previously, and size it properly according to the inverter built in previous bullentin, according to the slide.
+      * Use the 2-input NAND gates and 2-input NOR gates built previously, and size it that can deliver identical output current as  the inverter built in previous bullentin.
 [Note that it is possible to use an optimization tool to find the more realistic width using an optimization tool, which is not required here].
-      * Find the worst case propagation delay for inverter, 2-input NAND gate, and 2-input NOR gate when their load is 1,2,3,4 copy of itself.
+      * Find the worst case propagation delay for inverter, 2-input NAND gate, and 2-input NOR gate when their load is 1, 2, 3, 4 copy of itself.
 Find the slope of the delay trend, then report the founded logical effort and verify the concept.
-      *  Verify the worst-case propagation delay input pattern as shown in the lecture using MDL for the 2-input NAND gate and 2-input NOR gate.
+      *  Verify the worst-case propagation delay input patterns as shown in the lecture using MDL for the 2-input NAND gate and 2-input NOR gate.
       *  Build the 3-input NAND gate and 3-input NOR gate, and size it properly according to the inverter built in a, according to the slide.
       *  Find the worst-case propagation delay for gates when load is 1,2,3,4 copies of itself.
 Find the slope of the delay trend, then report the founded logical effort and verify the concept.
       *  Verify the worst-case propagation delay input pattern as shown in the lecture using MDL for the 3-input NAND gate and 3-input NOR gate.

   * Using the 2-input, 3-input NAND gates derived in the previous step.
 Perform progressive sizing of NMOS to examine the difference between different propagation delays.
 Suppose the topmost NMOS gate size derived in the previous step is W_nmos:
       * For 2-input, the NMOS size from top down become W_nmos, W_nmos/2.
       * For 3-input, the NMOS size from top down become W_nmos, 3*W_nmos/4, W_nmos/2.
       * Examine the change of worst-case delay in this case and discuss why it happened?